 There are no set limits for Direct PLUS Loans, but the amount borrowed may not be more than the cost of the dependent student's education minus any other financial aid received, such as a Direct Subsidized or Unsubsidized Loan.
 The school will determine the actual amount that can be borrowed.

 An origination fee is a fee paid by the borrower to the Department of Education to cover administrative fees for the loan.
-The loan amount credited to the student account will be the principle amount borrowed minus an origination fee of 4.288%.
-After October 1, 2014 the origination fee will increase for all loans disbursed after that date.
-The new fee however, has not been announced at this time.
+The loan amount credited to the student account will be the principle amount borrowed minus the current origination fee.

 Each loan disbursement will be made at least five weeks after the semester start date or two weeks after certification of the loan, whichever is later.
 The student will continue to receive a bill from the college until the loan is disbursed in full and any remaining balance owed to the college is paid.
 These dates are estimated and may change if additional information is received from the Department of Education.
 If the student is enrolled in a late starting or fast track class, the loan disbursement and any refund amount due may be delayed.
 The loan disbursement will arrive directly at the college via Electronic Funds Transfer (EFT) unless you request paper check delivery.